If you want to use an email client, there are some important things you’ll need to understand in order to set up and get started.

-- What application you’re using (Apple Mail or Outlook for example)
+- what application you’re using, such as Apple Mail or Outlook

 We're aware of some issues with Apple devices and applications.
 We have some steps for you to try if you experience any problems while setting up BT Email on your Apple device or Apple Mail.